dart-archive/pub-dartlang/app/doc/dependencies.markdown

   unittest: '>=0.5.0'
 {% endhighlight %}

-When pub is installing all of an [entrypoint](glossary.html#entrypoint) package's dependencies, it will *transitively* install all of the root package's regular dependencies.
-It will also install its dev dependencies.
+Pub installs every package your package package depends on, and everything *those* packages depend on, transitively.
+It also installs your package's dev dependencies.
 But it *ignores* the dev dependencies of any dependent packages.
+Only *your* package's dev dependencies are installed.
 So when your package depends on `transmogrify` it will install `transmogrify` but not `unittest`.

 The rule for deciding between a regular or dev dependency is pretty simple.
 If a